nocodb/nocodb/packages/noco-docs/content/en/setup-and-usages/import-airtable-to-sql-database-within-a-minute-for-free.md

 - Click `Import` and you will see the status
   ![image](https://user-images.githubusercontent.com/35857179/168779906-6163b23e-4bcc-4991-8a77-b2fa94e5dcf3.png)

-## How to get your Airtable credentials for importing to NocoDB ?
+### Get Airtable credentials for importing to NocoDB
 - Copy your Airtable API Key from [Airtable Accounts](https://airtable.com/account) page

 ![Screenshot 2022-05-16 at 1 50 07 PM](https://user-images.githubusercontent.com/86527202/168569905-48c16d6d-c44a-4337-be49-0ac3dc1f7b75.png)